by Iram Shaukat

 Your middle school child is now a ‘young adult’, but that doesn’t mean you toss your gentle spirit out of the window.
 You shouldn’t use harshness to deal with his attitude, for example.

-Your middle school child will deal with insecurities and is still learning to navigate this world.
+Your teen will deal with insecurities and is still learning to navigate this world.
 They need you to remain gentle even if they aren’t gentle.

-When and if the time calls for it, remind your middle schooler that you are treating them like an adult, therefore you expect them to treat you with kindness.
+When and if the time calls for it, remind your teen that you are treating them like an adult, therefore you expect them to treat you with kindness.

 Tip 7: Allow your middle school child to make mistakes and face natural consequences